 To illustrate this, consider how village-level cooperation is sustained in the South Pacific (Henrich & Henrich 2014).
-In a subsistence-oriented Fijian community, a system involving negative indirect reciprocity-tolerance of those who exploit those with a poor reputation-maintains a wide range of social norms including those related to helping in community projects, contributing to village feasts (food sharing) and constructing one's house in a prescribed orientation.
+In a subsistence-oriented Fijian community, a system involving negative indirect reciprocity-that is, tolerance of those who exploit those with a poor reputationmaintains a wide range of social norms, including those related to helping in community projects, contributing to village feasts (food sharing), and constructing one's house in a prescribed orientation.
 If someone violates one of these social norms, both they and their extended family fall into bad standing.
-If this reputation gets bad enough, after repeated violations, it's as if their reputational shield falls and their fellow villagers can exploit them with impunity.
-For example, a family who violated community-wide norms by working on Sundays had some of their cooking pots and crops stolen (while they were away in another village) and one of their agricultural fields was torched at night.
-Normally, had these acts been performed against someone in good standing, villagers would have pulled together, shared information and tracked down the thief-arsonist.
-But, when victims are in bad standing, villagers just shrug and let it pass.
+If this reputation gets bad enough, after repeated violations, it is as if their reputational shield fell, and their fellow villagers can exploit them with impunity.
+For example, a family who violated community-wide norms by working on Sundays had some of their cooking pots and crops stolen while they were away in another village, and one of their agricultural fields was torched at night.
+Normally, had these acts been performed against someone in good standing, villagers would have pulled together, shared information, and tracked down the thief/arsonist.
+But when victims are in bad standing, villagers just shrug and let it pass.
 In this institution, norm violators are sanctioned but the punishments are neither costly nor altruistic.
-To the contrary, punishers get both material (e.g. food and pots) and social benefits.
-Most people don't punish and those who do are widely believed to be rivals of the punished, who hold long simmering jealousies or grudges.
+To the contrary, punishers get both material (e.g., food and pots) and social benefits.
+Most people do not punish, and those who do are widely believed to be rivals of the punished who hold long, simmering jealousies or grudges.
 No one thinks these punishers are admirable, trustworthy, or great future partners.
 Instead, people are willing to tolerate such antisocial actions when the victim is in bad standing.
-It's only 'bad' to do 'bad' things to 'good' people.
-Those who do bad things to bad people are tolerated.
-A cultural evolutionary model inspired by this field data reveals the effectiveness and relative simplicity of this mechanism for sustaining large-scale cooperation (Bhui et al. 2019).
+It is only bad to do bad things to good people; those who do bad things to bad people are tolerated.
+A cultural evolutionary model inspired by these field data reveals the effectiveness and relative simplicity of this mechanism for sustaining large-scale cooperation (Bhui et al. 2019).